 To analyze coverage of unit tests in a solution

 Choose Unit Test Explorer tool window.
 Here you can take a look at how many tests are there in the solution.from the main menu.
 This will open the

 In the Unit Test Explorer window, select the tests whose coverage you want to analyze.
 If you want to analyze all tests, select the top-level node in the tree.
 Note that you can limit coverage scope by using coverage filters.

 Visualize code coverage by clicking the Highlight code button.
-By default, coverage and test results are shown by markers in the left gutter of the Rider editor: a marker is red if any tests related to the current statement are failing, green if all tests are passing, and grey if there are no tests covering this statement.
+By default, coverage and test results are shown by markers in the left gutter of the Visual Studio editor: a marker is red if any tests related to the current statement are failing, green if all tests are passing, and grey if there are no tests covering this statement.

 The Unit Test Coverage window contains one more very useful metric.
 After you click Hot Spots, it will show you a "cloud" of potentially risky classes: the classes that have high cyclomatic complexity but are poorly covered with tests.